Treasure Cave, Spain: Archeological remains

 Animal remains found in the cave from the Neolithical period, currently located at the National Archaeological Museum in Madrid.

 Exploration of the cave has revealed a series of archeological finds, including rock art such engravings and hand impressions from the Paleolithic.

-In April of 2025, archeologist Pedro Cantalejo and his research team announced the discovery of 40,000 year-old human footprints in nine different places in caves around the area, making them the oldest to have been found and dated in the Mediterranean area so far.
+In April 2025, archeologist Pedro Cantalejo and his research team announced the discovery of 40,000 year-old human footprints in nine different places in caves around the area, making them the oldest to have been found and dated in the Mediterranean area so far.

 Human and animal remains have also been found in the cave, as well as ceramic remains from the Neolithic period that can be found in Madrid's National Archaeological Museum.

 Film Shoots

 The Treasure Cave has been the setting for several film shoots, including music videos and short films.
 Some include: